Grover Norquist: State and local politics

 Norquist's national strategy has included recruiting state and local politicians to support ATR's stance on taxes.
 Norquist has helped to set up regular meetings for conservatives in many states.
 These meetings are modeled after his Wednesday meetings in Washington, with the goal of creating a nationwide network of conservative activists that he can call upon to support conservative causes, such as tax cuts and deregulation.
-There are now meetings in 48 states.
+By 2005, there were meetings in 43 states.

 In 2004, Norquist helped California Governor Arnold Schwarzenegger with his plan to privatize the CalPERS system.
 In Virginia's 2005 Republican primaries, Norquist encouraged the defeat of a number of legislators who voted for higher taxes.

 Boards and other activities

 Norquist serves on the boards of directors of numerous organizations including the National Rifle Association, the American Conservative Union, the Hispanic Leadership Fund, the Indian-American Republican Caucus, and ParentalRights.org, an organization that wishes to add a Parental Rights Amendment to the United States Constitution.

 In 2010, Norquist joined the advisory board of GOProud, a political organization representing lesbian, gay, bisexual, and transgender conservatives and their allies, for which he was criticized by the Family Research Council.
 Norquist also sits on a six-person advisory panel that nominates Times Person of the Year.
 In business, Norquist was a co-founder of the Merritt Group, later renamed Janus-Merritt Strategies.
 He is a member of the Council on Foreign Relations.

-Norquist signed the Madrid Charter, a document drafted by the conservative Spanish political party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
+In 2020, Norquist signed the Madrid Charter, a document drafted by the conservative Spanish political party Vox that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".